Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Introduction

 \end{quotation}

-To address the questions, the research proposes a novel workflow to estimate SVI's coverage on features in urban environment.
-The workflow integrates both the positional relationships between SVI and the target feature, and the obstructions from environmental objects and settings into consideration, applying isovist analysis and semantic segmentation methods.
+To address the questions, the research proposes a novel workflow to estimate SVI's coverage on elements in urban environment.
+The workflow integrates both the positional relationships between SVI and the target element, and the obstructions from environmental objects and settings into consideration, applying isovist analysis and semantic segmentation methods.
 Moreover, an accompanying indicator system is developed to evaluate and describe the coverage extent.
-Key considerations include the degree to which total street features in a city can be captured in SVI, and whether certain instances in the feature are repeatedly covered while others are frequently left out of sight.
+Key considerations include the degree to which total street elements in a city can be captured in SVI, and whether certain instances in the element are repeatedly covered while others are frequently left out of sight.
 Taking the central area in the Greater London as the case study area, the research is further structured around three experiments to identify potential bias of SVI in covering and representing environment information.
-Urban building facade is selected as the example feature for these experiments.
+Urban building facade is selected as the example element for these experiments.
 In Experiment 1, we examine the distribution characteristics of building information captured by SVI and compare it with the initial distribution based on building footprint data.
-Experiment 2 focuses on SVI coverage at the aggregated level, comparing the proposed feature-level coverage estimates with traditional coverage estimates that rely on spatial distribution.
-In Experiment 3, we explore the impact of different SVI collection intervals, an important aspect of SVI metadata, on the variability of feature-level SVI coverage.
-Through the experiments above, we hope to justify our feature-level SVI coverage estimation workflow and metrics, and offer useful suggestions and reference in improving the reliability of further SVI-based urban research.
+Experiment 2 focuses on SVI coverage at the aggregated level, comparing the proposed element-level coverage estimates with traditional coverage estimates that rely on spatial distribution.
+In Experiment 3, we explore the impact of different SVI collection intervals, an important aspect of SVI metadata, on the variability of element-level SVI coverage.
+Through the experiments above, we justify our element-level SVI coverage estimation workflow and metrics, and offer useful suggestions and reference in improving the reliability of further SVI-based urban research.

-\section{Background and Related Work}
+\section{Background and related work}